 The Maloney Family fell in love with the Estate and transformed it into one of the top Hotels in Ballina and Mayo.
 The owners have invested heavily in an on-going restoration programme, including being able to think on their feet and add a majestic outdoor bamboo dining tent to deal with the Covid situation of 2020/2021.
 They have ensured that the integrity and charm of the Estate has been completely retained.

-Mount Falcon holds a large accolade of awards, which in my opinion are well deserved.
+Mount Falcon has earned numerous accolades and awards, which in my opinion are well deserved.
 AA Hotel of the Year 2009/ 2010 & IGTOA Boutique Hotel of the Year 2011.
 Best Manor House Hotel in Ireland 2015, Hotel of the year 2017 Manor House Hotel, Traditional Luxury Hotel 2018 Luxury Travel Diary, Irelands Favourite Place to Stay Connaught 2018 Gold Medal Awards People Choice Winner, Top 100 Best Wedding Venues 2018 One Fab Day.
 You can see why so many couples choose to marry here!

 Food at Mount Falcon Estate